rasumovsky/59_HyyHighMass/README.md

 The configuration files for the analysis are included in the `data/` directory.
 The baseline config files are currently:
- - settings_Graviton_TightIso.cfg (graviton analysis with tight isolation)
+ - settings_Graviton.cfg (graviton analysis with tight isolation)
  - settings_Scalar.cfg (scalar analysis)

 The config files allow the user to specify everything that might change, such as